 If you are short on time then flying would be faster, but add two to three days more and you can do it this way.

-I was actually on the way to Georgia from Kyrgyzstan but found out it wasn’t that much more expensive to fly to Istanbul and take trains across the country.
+I was actually on the way to Georgia from Kyrgyzstan but found out it wasn’t that much more expensive to fly to Istanbul and take the train across Turkey to Georgia.

-From Ankara onwards is the best part as you can ride a sleeper train for 24 hours all the way to the east of the country to the small city of Kars.
+From Ankara onwards is the best part as you can ride a sleeper train called the Dogu Express (Doğu Ekspresi in Turkish) for 24 hours all the way to the east of the country through Eastern Anatolia to the small city of Kars.

-Right now you can easily jump a bus from Kars into Georgia, but I said in the title a train all the way into Georgia and that should be true very soon as they are finishing a railway from Turkey into Georgia (please update me if you do this journey and the train is now running to my email: email@example.com).
+Right now you have to take a bus from Kars into Georgia, but I said in the title a train all the way into Georgia, as that should be true very soon as they are finishing a railway from Turkey into Georgia.

-Train Journey Istanbul – Ankara – Kars – Georgia
+Train Istanbul – Ankara – Kars – Georgia (via Dogu Express)

-The sleeper train has a few different options, from simple seating, to your own sleeping compartment.
+The train from Ankara to Kars has a few different options, from simple seating, to your own sleeping compartment.